carlocorradini/cup/README.md

        ```console
        $ cd cup
        ```
-  3. Package with maven
+  3. Create the war file

        ```console
-       $ mvn package
+       $ mvn clean install package
        ```
+  4. Type this command in cmd

+     ```console
+        $ cd target/
+        ```
-  4. Copy the war file and insert it in the doc
+  5. Copy the war file and insert it in the doc

      CATALINA_HOME/webapps

-  5. Go to CATALINA_HOME/webapps
+  6. Go to CATALINA_HOME/webapps

      Start Tomcat server